georgepol01/XSystems_Android_App/README.md

 # XSystems_Android_App
-An Android app that manages the remote and local databases of an online eshop.
+An Android App that manages the remote and local databases of an online eshop.

 Technologies Used: Java, Android Studio, Android SDK, Gradle, Room API, Firebase, Cloud Firestore, SQLite, NoSQL